motion/orbit/notes/next-nate.md

+Lists:

+- Content type chooser:
+  - In lists when you create new item you can choose the content type:
+    - We can also allow folders, but content type chooser is a grid
+    - In the grid we show all content types Orbit understands and render them
+  - Then, we can have a WYSIWIG content type provided by an editor App.
+  - Or we can have a Code content type provided by a code app.

 - SelectableStore should export themselves into a global, based on if they are visibile, and then esc can clear selection before doing anything else

 ---